MD Program applicants:

 5. What happens if I cannot obtain three academic letters of recommendation?
 Will OHSU still process my application?

 If you cannot obtain the required academic letters, OHSU will still process your application.
-However, applicants should be aware that applications with fewer than the required number of academic letters may be considered less competitive.
+However, applicants who have recently been students should be aware that applications with fewer than the required number of academic letters may be considered less competitive.